ceol/react-app-template/README.md

     npm start

-Files under the `src/` directory will be compiled into and served from a `dist/` directory.
+Files under the `src/` directory will be compiled into and served from a `dist/` directory that will appear automatically.

 # Dependencies